 The sound of traffic can be a comforting sound to some, and the bane of city life to others.
 Along with the rush of cars whizzing by may come possible honking and squealing, but the drone of traffic might bring a sense of connection.
 A highway brings pros and cons to every neighborhood or real estate property, and while some may think it seems like a horrible thing, it can also make the house more appealing to certain home buyers.

 In case you’re worried about a new highway plan, or thinking about investing in real estate near highway, here are some things to consider.

-Pros of nearby roadways:
+Pros of nearby main roads: